-- Territory of the life insured at outset (unless the data can be regarded as UK). - Joint Life/Single Life indicator. - Level of rating, where a policy/life is rated (if these are included). - Distribution Channel distinguishing between Bancassurance, IFA/Multi-tie, Single-tie, Direct sales and Unknown (unless the data can be regarded as being from a single channel, in which case please advise us of this alongside the data extract). - Cause of claim: - For mortality-only cover, this should distinguish between death and terminal illness. - For critical illness cover, this should be a high-level indicator of the condition triggering the claim (including death under accelerated cover). - Socio-economic indicators we are keen to receive a measure based on the Index of Multiple Deprivation (IMD) for each record and have made available a postcode mapping tool along with supporting documentation on the CMI Data page of the IFoA website.
+- Smoker status. - Territory of the life insured at outset (unless the data can be regarded as UK). - Initial benefit amount, ideally expressed as an annual amount (to allow analysis by amount band). - Current benefit amount, ideally expressed as an annual amount (to allow analysis weighted by amounts). - Whether the policy has a benefit guarantee and, if so, how much it is. - Type of benefit (level/increasing/decreasing/lump sum/other). - Level of rating, where a policy/life is rated (if these are included). - Distribution channel distinguishing between Bancassurance, IFA/Multi-tie, Single-tie, Direct sales and Unknown (unless the data can be regarded as being from a single channel, in which case please advise us of this alongside the data extract). - Whether the policy is sold in connection with a mortgage. - Whether the policy has a maximum benefit period and, if so, the period in years. - Policy expiry date (or year) - Sickness definition, e.g. own occupation, any occupation, ADLs. - Cause of disability (for claims): this should be an indicator of the condition triggering the claim.
+This should be based on ICD codes, which we group into around 70 cause groups, a mapping for which we can provide. - Benefit rate percentage (for claims). - Socio-economic indicators we are keen to receive a measure based on the Index of Multiple Deprivation (IMD) for each record.
+We will issue an IMD mapping, from full postcode, and supporting documentation soon.